TamasPalfi/Mock-Up/Deliverable.md

 `test_create()`

-Description: This case tests that the creation of a new *Member* works as intended.
+Description: This case tests that the creation of a new `Member` works as intended.

 Steps:

-1. Create a new *Member* object.
+1. Create a new `Member` object.
-2. Verify that new *Member* created is an instance of Member.
+2. Verify that new `Member` created is an instance of `Member`.
-3. Verify that total count of Members is 1 - ensuring that new *Member* has been added.
+3. Verify that total count of Members is 1 - ensuring that new `Member` has been added.
-Note: When the *Member* object was instantiated, it was set to a *Member* object - but this could just as easily have been *Admin* or *Idol*, as these do the same function as Member.
-Testing for *Member* shows it will work for *Idol* and *Admin*.
+Note: When the `Member` object was instantiated, it was set to a `Member` object - but this could just as easily have been `Admin` or `Idol`, as these do the same function as Member.
+Testing for `Member` shows it will work for `Idol` and `Admin`.

 ***Test Case #2: Creating a Member***

 `test_class_create()`

-Description: Similar to ***Test Case #1***, except this case tests for a second *Member* object being added to Member table in database.
+Description: Similar to ***Test Case #1***, except this case tests for a second `Member` object being added to Member table in database.

 Steps:

-1. Create a new *Member* object.
+1. Create a new `Member` object.
-2. Verify that new *Member* created is an instance of Member.
+2. Verify that new `Member` created is an instance of Member.
-3. Verify that total count of Members is 2 - ensuring that new *Member* has been added.
+3. Verify that total count of Members is 2 - ensuring that new `Member` has been added.
-Note: When the *Member* object was instantiated, it was set to a *Member* object - but this could just as easily have been *Admin* or *Idol*, as these do the same function as Member.
-Testing for *Member* shows it will work for *Idol* and *Admin*.
+Note: When the `Member` object was instantiated, it was set to a `Member` object - but this could just as easily have been `Admin` or `Idol`, as these do the same function as Member.
+Testing for `Member` shows it will work for `Idol` and `Admin`.

 ***Test Case #3: Retrieving a Member Attribute***